-- 1.7 Last winter, 2018/19, was milder than the average, and around 2.0C above the seasonal norm.
-Consequently it was the 3rd lowest cost to the Council in the last 10 years, and this is demonstrated in Table 1 Winter Statistics and Figure 1 Treatment Types, which detail the level of activity carried out over the winter period compared to other winters.
-In particular there were only 7 days of snowploughing (measured as across 50% minimum of the network), with the next lowest being 24 days in 2013/14.
-Only 12,191 tonnes of salt was spread, last winter, against an average of 21,800 tonnes. - 1.8 It is good practice to review and evaluate the arrangements for dealing with winter and this should be undertaken in the context of the likelihood of severe weather happening and other demands on the Council budget. - 1.9 At the end of each winter season a review of operations is carried out with stakeholder consultation.
-Changing weather patterns, resources and personnel constraints mean that the winter service is an evolving service and these management reviews seek to provide an acceptable level of service whilst containing costs, complying with EU Working Time Directives and managing the work/life balance for personnel. - 1.10 The proposals in section 2 show minimal proposed changes for winter 2019/20 - 1.11 It should be noted that containing costs brings with it a risk of resources being fully stretched when adverse weather is encountered, especially if this occurs early or late in the season.
-Perth and Kinross Council continues to provide a reduced level of vehicles during the lead in and lead out periods to winter, which is for a longer period than adjacent authorities.
+- 1.7 It is always appropriate to review and evaluate the arrangements for dealing with winter and this requires to be done in the context of the likelihood of severe weather happening and other demands on the Council budget. - 1.8 At the end of each winter season, a review of operations is carried out with stakeholder consultation.
+Changing weather patterns, resources and personnel constraints mean that the winter service is an evolving service and these management reviews seek to provide an acceptable level of service whilst containing costs, complying with EU working time directives and manageing the work/life balance for personnel.
+Minimal feedback was received which could be a combination of the request for feedback coinciding with the COVID 19 outbreak, and the perceived mild winter. - 1.9 The proposals in section 2 show the proposed changes for winter 2020/21. - 1.10 It should be noted that containing costs brings with it a risk of resources being fully stretched when adverse weather is encountered, especially if this occurs early or late in the season.
+Perth and Kinross Council continue to provide a reduced level of vehicles during the lead in and lead out periods, which remains a significantly longer period than adjacent Local Authorities.
 This reduces resilience levels for responding to severe snow or ice events during these periods.
-If required, volunteers from within the workforce (but who are not on formal standby for the period), are sought to supplement resources, to react to any unseasonal severe weather over this period.
+Whilst working with this reduced level of resource, volunteers are sought to work outwith normal hours if required to react to any unseasonal severe weather during this period.

-Table 1 - Winter Statistics
+Table 1 - Operational Activity Statistics